-The family day care home operator shall have a procedure for responding when an immediate emergency medical response is required.
-Emergency procedures should be posted and readily accessible.
+The operator shall have a procedure for responding when an immediate emergency medical response is required.
+Emergency procedures must be posted and readily accessible.
 The operator shall develop contingency plans for emergencies or disaster situations when it may not be possible to follow standard emergency procedures.
+All child care personnel must be trained to manage in an emergency.

 - A. Emergency telephone numbers (including ambulance, fire, police, poison control center, Florida Abuse Hotline, the county public health unit); the home's address, and directions to the home (including major intersections and local landmarks) must be posted on or near all telephones and shall be used to protect the health, safety and well-being of any child in care. - B. To meet the immediate needs of the child, family day care home operators shall call 911 or other emergency numbers in the event of an emergency. - C. Custodial parents or legal guardian shall be notified immediately in the event of any serious illness, accident, injury or emergency involving their child and their specific instructions regarding action to be taken under such circumstances shall be obtained and followed.
-If the custodial parent or legal guardian cannot be reached, the family day care home operator will contact those persons designated by the custodial parent or legal guardian to be contacted under these circumstances, and shall follow the written instructions provided by the custodial parent or legal guardian. - D. All accidents, incidents, and observed health related signs and symptoms which occur at a family day care home, on field trips or during transportation must be documented on the day they occur.
+If the custodial parent or legal guardian cannot be reached, the family day care home operator will contact those persons designated by the custodial parent or legal guardian to be contacted under these circumstances, and shall follow the written instructions provided by the custodial parent or legal guardian. - D. All accidents, incidents, and observed health related signs and symptoms which occur at a home, on field trips or during transportation must be documented on the day they occur.
 Documentation shall include the name of the affected party, date and time of occurrence, description of occurrence, actions taken, and signature of operator and custodial parent or legal guardian.
-This documentation must be shared with the custodial parent or legal guardian on the date of occurrence. - E. Records of accidents, incidents, and observed health related signs and symptoms must be maintained for one year.

-- F. If the parent or legal guardian does not pick up the child on the date of occurrence of the accident or incident, the individual authorized to pick up the child must sign and be provided a copy of the accident/incident form. - G. After the occurrence of an incident that involved the serious injury or death of a child, the operator must notify the licensing authority immediately in order for the licensing authority to ensure health standards are met for continued operation as a family day care home.
+This documentation must be shared with the custodial parent or legal guardian on the date of occurrence. - E. Records of accidents, incidents, and observed health related signs and symptoms must be maintained for one year. - F. If the parent or legal guardian does not pick up the child on the date of occurrence of the accident or incident, the individual authorized to pick up the child must sign and be provided a copy of the accident/incident form.